 Photography timing is everything.
 And quite honestly, not an easy thing.
 I mean, it is not hard in the physical sense, but rather it is all about natural lighting.
 And quite honestly, sometimes the weather does not play fair.

-Photographing my French silk scarves in particular is a little tricky.
-I used to photograph them outside, but that simply got too cold at times.
-And there always seemed to be a breeze.
-So I moved my silk photography inside, setting up an area on one wall that received the best natural light from my French doors.
+So I moved my silk photography inside.
+Setting up an area on one wall that received the best diffused natural light from my office window.
 (The only natural light source in the room.)

 The trouble is that in the darker months there is a very small window of opportunity.
 I actually have an alarm set for each mid day to look up from my desk and see if the sun is shining.
 If it is, all stops and I get to work photographing.